 We got up at around 8 to eat breakfast at Wyndham Garden hotel.
 I over scooped my plate and Jonas didn’t have a big appetite.
 That affected my appetite, so I made a sandwich out of what I still had left on my plate.
-Maybe my excitement of this new endeavor took hold of my stomach.
+Maybe my excitement for this new endeavor took hold of my stomach.

 We did our morning routine of brushing teeth and getting dressed for the real cold weather.
 Jonas already opened our balcony window to make it more real.
 The weather forecast told us that it would get sunny around noon.
 But at least there was no wet snow today.
 Tiny gains.

 At around 9.15 we finished packing and got up to check out.
 Paddles high, I didn’t run into many roofs or doors on the way to the lobby via the elevator.
 Check out went smoothly and no one batted an eye.
 While standing there with my heavy kayak backpack, a man felt the urge to bump into me.
 I wasn’t having it.

 We started walking in the cold, crossed the bridge over the train tracks and went down on the right side of the shore.
 We’d walk to the Egon bridge where there were stairs down to the water.
 This is because there’s a rule that you can’t enter the water in Donaueschingen where you can damage the embankment.

 Once there, we realized the water was a bit too low, even though the “Pegel” said it was the minimum required 45 centimeters.
 Jonas said it was best to continue on to the tennis courts, where the canoe tours also start.
 I asked him about having seen a good way to reach the water from there, but he couldn’t answer that.